MorganKF/godot-steamworks/README.md

 # Godot Steamworks
-⚠️ This extension is still early in development and many features are experimental, undocumented, or simply missing ⚠️
+⚠️ This extension is still early in development.
+All features are experimental and undocumented. ⚠️

 ## About
 Godot Steamworks is a wrapper over the steamworks API designed to provide a simple OOP like experience while also